 Day 2 (Breakfast / Lunch / Dinner)

-Our journey is towards the southern end of Kakadu where we spend the whole morning at Gunlom Falls*.
+Our journey is towards the southern end of Kakadu where we spend the whole morning at Gunlom Falls (During the wet season Gunlom Falls may not be accessible and during this time we will visit the Yurmikmik region (either Motor Car Falls or Boulder Creek)).
 There’s a large plunge pool at the base of the waterfall to enjoy, however the climb to the top of the falls is a must!
 Relax in a natural infinity pool with a postcard backdrop of the Arnhem Land escarpment, take a dip in the sandy middle pool and swim under a waterfall in the rear pool.
 So many choices.
 Crocodile Dundee loved this magical place and you will too!
 After lunch and a final swim in the lower plunge pool we exit the national park and travel via Batchelor to our overnight campsite near Litchfield National Park.

 Day 3 (Breakfast / Lunch)

 Today is spent exploring the waterfalls, spring-fed streams and rugged sandstone escarpments of Litchfield National Park.
-Marvel at the intriguing magnetic and cathedral termite mounds and swim, hike and explore Florence and Wangi Falls*.
+Marvel at the intriguing magnetic and cathedral termite mounds and swim, hike and explore Florence and Wangi Falls (Wangi Falls may not be accessible during the wet season.
+During this time we will provide an alternative or spend more time in locations visited).
 Discover the many rock holes and cascading waterfalls of Buley Rockhole before our early evening arrival back in Darwin.